labd/commercetools-python-sdk/README.rst

 Releasing
 ---------

-To release this package first (pip) install bumpversion and update the CHANGES file.
+To release this package first (pip) install bump2version and update the CHANGES file.
 Then update the version (either major/minor/patch depending on the change)